 Mars Insight Lander is a NASA Mars mission.
 InSight stands for Interior Exploration using Seismic Investigations, Geodesy and Heat Transport.
-The spacecraft is part of the NASA Discovery Program and will be launched on 5th May 2018.
+The spacecraft is part of the NASA Discovery Program and was launched on 5th May 2018.
 It is the first Mars Spacecraft launched from the west coast of the USA.
-Atlas V will also launch the first CubeSat to Deep Space.
+Atlas V also launched the first CubeSat to Deep Space.

 The aim of the mission is:

 - To understand the evolutionary formation of rocky planets (including Planet Earth) by studying the interior structure and processes of Planet Mars.

 - To analyse the dynamics of Martian tectonic activity and meteorite impacts and see if they have any relation to such phenomena on Earth.